microsoft/autogen/autogen/gradio_gui/README.md

 1. Create a python file `test.py` with templete below
-2. Edit and add your own multiagent chat
+2. Edit and add your own group chat
 3. Run it with `python test.py`

 ```python